nvnmangla/multi_agent_search_rescue/README.md

-# Final Project - Multi-Agent Hostage Rescue
+# Final Project - Multi-Agent Search Rescue
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![CICD Workflow status](https://github.com/mahimaarora2208/multi_agent_search_rescue/actions/workflows/build_and_coveralls.yml/badge.svg)
 [![codecov](https://codecov.io/gh/mahimaarora2208/my-ros2-codecov-exp/branch/main/graph/badge.svg?token=AEULJJEMWV)](https://codecov.io/gh/mahimaarora2208/multi_agent_search_rescue)

 ## Overview
 This project simulates a Multi-agent system for search and rescue missions where we use turtlebot3 package in ROS2 Galactic.
 Our multi-agent system consists of 2- robots that are each specialized for a certain task.
 8 turtlebots will be simulated as threats, another 8 turtlebots will be specific to neutralizing these threats and 4 people will be simulated using Aruco markers.
-The remaining 4 turtlebots will be used to rescue these 4 hostages.
+The remaining 4 turtlebots will be used to rescue these 4 Search.

 ## Final Project Team: Group 1